markbrendanawicz/crud-app/README.md

-# crud-app
+# CRUD App
-this is a crud app
+This is a CRUD app built using Node.js, Express, MySQL, and EJS.